speakeasy-api/openapi-directory/SDKs/autodealerdata.com/0.1/typescript/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

+### Application Acceleration

+* `getVehicleSeenVehicleSeenGet` - Checks if a VIN appeared on the market on or after a given date.

+### Authentication

+* `getSubUserKeysGetSubUserKeysGet` - Get all Sub User Keys associated with your account.
+* `makeSubUserKeyMakeSubUserKeyPost` - Generate a Sub User Key that can be used by your users to make API calls in frontend applications.
+* `makeTokenGetTokenGet` - Get a JWT from your API credentials
+* `makeTokenGetTokenPost` - Get a JWT from your API credentials
+* `revokeSubUserKeyRevokeSubUserKeyPut` - Revoke a Sub User Key associated with your account.

+### Dealership Data

+* `getDealersGetDealersByIdGet` - Premium.
+Dealers by ID
+* `getDealersGetDealersByRegionGet` - Premium.
+Dealers in a region.
+* `getDealersGetDealersGet` - Premium.
+Dealers in a zip code.

+### Premium

+* `getDealerSalesRegionSalesGet` - Premium.
+Brand sales by region and month
+* `getDealersGetDealersByIdGet` - Premium.
+Dealers by ID
+* `getDealersGetDealersByRegionGet` - Premium.
+Dealers in a region.
+* `getDealersGetDealersGet` - Premium.
+Dealers in a zip code.
+* `getHistory2VehicleHistoryGet` - Premium.
+Simple Vehicle History Report
+* `getMarket3SimilarSalePriceGet` - Premium.
+Simple Vehicle Market Report
+* `getRegionMarketShareGetRegionMarketShareGet` - Market share of all brands in region

-### SDK SDK
+### Pricing Data

+* `getAvgListPriceListPriceGet` - Stats on ask price of new vehicles
+* `getAvgSalePriceSalePriceGet` - Stats on sale price of new vehicles
+* `getMarket3SimilarSalePriceGet` - Premium.
+Simple Vehicle Market Report
+* `getModelSaleBucketsSalePriceHistogramGet` - Histogram of sales price of new vehicles by model

+### Pro Plan Or Greater

 * `daysSupplyDaysSupplyGet` - Days worth of supply left on dealer lots
 * `daysToSellDaysToSellGet` - Days a vehicle takes to sell
+* `getDealersGetDealersByIdGet` - Premium.
+Dealers by ID
+* `getDealersGetDealersByRegionGet` - Premium.
+Dealers in a region.
+* `getDealersGetDealersGet` - Premium.
+Dealers in a zip code.
+* `getHistory2VehicleHistoryGet` - Premium.
+Simple Vehicle History Report

+### Sales Data

+* `getDealerSalesRegionDailySalesGet` - Brand sales by region and Day
+* `getDealerSalesRegionSalesGet` - Premium.
+Brand sales by region and month
+* `getModelUsedDistModelYearDistGet` - Used market share of model year by model
+* `getRegionBrandMarketShareGetRegionBrandMarketShareGet` - Market share of a brand in region
+* `getRegionMarketShareGetRegionMarketShareGet` - Market share of all brands in region
+* `getTopModelsTopModelsGet` - Top models in a given region

+### Standard Plan Or Greater

 * `getAvgListPriceListPriceGet` - Stats on ask price of new vehicles
 * `getAvgSalePriceSalePriceGet` - Stats on sale price of new vehicles
 * `getBrandNamesGetBrandsGet` - Get a list of brand names
+* `getMarket3SimilarSalePriceGet` - Premium.
+Simple Vehicle Market Report
+* `getModelNamesAllGetInactiveModelsGet` - Get a list of model names including discontinued models
+* `getModelNamesGetModelsGet` - Get a list of model names
+* `getModelSaleBucketsSalePriceHistogramGet` - Histogram of sales price of new vehicles by model
+* `getModelUsedDistModelYearDistGet` - Used market share of model year by model
+* `getRegionsGetRegionsGet` - Get a list of region names
+* `getTopModelsTopModelsGet` - Top models in a given region
+* `vinDecodeVinDecodeGet` - Vin decoder and Recall Info

+### Static Data

+* `getBrandNamesGetBrandsGet` - Get a list of brand names
+* `getModelNamesAllGetInactiveModelsGet` - Get a list of model names including discontinued models
+* `getModelNamesGetModelsGet` - Get a list of model names
+* `getRegionsGetRegionsGet` - Get a list of region names

+### Supply Data

+* `daysSupplyDaysSupplyGet` - Days worth of supply left on dealer lots
+* `daysToSellDaysToSellGet` - Days a vehicle takes to sell

+### Ultra Plan Or Greater

 * `getDealerSalesRegionDailySalesGet` - Brand sales by region and Day
 * `getDealerSalesRegionSalesGet` - Premium.
 Brand sales by region and month
+* `getListings2Listings2Get` - Flexible Listing Search
+* `getListingsByDealerListingsByDateGet` - Listings by Dealer ID and Date
-* `getDealersGetDealersByIdGet` - Premium.
-Dealers by ID
+* `getListingsByDealerListingsGet` - Listings by Dealer ID
+* `getListingsByRegionAndDateListingsByRegionAndDateGet` - Listings by Region and Date
+* `getListingsByRegionListingsByRegionGet` - Listings by Region
-* `getDealersGetDealersByRegionGet` - Premium.
-Dealers in a region.
+* `getRegionBrandMarketShareGetRegionBrandMarketShareGet` - Market share of a brand in region
-* `getDealersGetDealersGet` - Premium.
-Dealers in a zip code.
+* `getRegionMarketShareGetRegionMarketShareGet` - Market share of all brands in region
+* `getVehicleSeenVehicleSeenGet` - Checks if a VIN appeared on the market on or after a given date.
+* `listingsByZipCodeAndDateListingsByZipCodeAndDateGet` - Listings by ZipCode and Date
+* `listingsByZipCodeListingsByZipCodeGet` - Listings by ZipCode

+### Vehicle Data

 * `getHistory2VehicleHistoryGet` - Premium.
 Simple Vehicle History Report
 * `getListings2Listings2Get` - Flexible Listing Search
 * `getListingsByDealerListingsByDateGet` - Listings by Dealer ID and Date